MichaelLevin5908/clinic_finder_app/README.md

 ### Prerequisites

 - **Flutter SDK**: Ensure that Flutter is installed on your machine.
 You can download it from [flutter.dev](https://flutter.dev).
-- **Google Maps API Key**: Obtain a Google Maps API key to enable map functionalities.
+- **Yelp API Key**: Obtain a Yelp API key to enable map functionalities.

 ### Installation